Basic Fluid Properties: Key Concepts in Fluid Mechanics

 Specific Gravity

-ratio of density of a substance to density of water.
+Specific gravity (relative density) is the ratio of the density of a substance to the density of a reference substance.

 Bulk Modulus of Elasticity